vsrinivas/fuchsia/src/ledger/bin/fidl/error_notifier/README.md

 When one wants to implement an protocol extending ledger.ErrorNotifier, one therefore only need to implement the generated delegate protocol.
-For each method in the initial protocol, the delegate will have a corresponding method with an additional callback taking a ::fuchsia::ledger::Status.
+For each method in the initial protocol, the delegate will have a corresponding method with an additional callback taking a ::ledger::Status.
 The implementor must call this additional callback when the call is finished, with either Status::OK if the call is successful, or with any error status if it is not.